The capital of East Anglia has much to offer, including a wealth of historic buildings, fine shopping and modern architecture.

 Stalls on Norwich Market

 Situated above Norwich Market place, Norwich Guildhall replaced the long-standing toll-house; a small thatched building used for collecting the toll from the market, and dating from the 13th century.
 The Guildhall was used for both civic and judicial functions for some five hundred years.
-The very distinctive design of fine chequered flint work on the outside shows the city was amongst the largest and wealthiest cities in England.
-Today, it has a lovely cafe situated inside.
+The very distinctive design of fine chequered flint work on the outside shows the city was amongst the largest and wealthiest city's in England.
+Today, it has a lovely cafe situated inside the old court room.

 Norwich City Hall was built as a response to a growth in local government duties; the Guildhall had become cramped and unworkable.
 The building was opened in 1938 by King George VI to the largest gathering of citizens the city had ever seen.